vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 Photovoltaic cells, showing grid contacts and crystal domains.
 Photo Credit: Tom Murphy

-Light - a form of electromagnetic radiation- is composed of photons— individual particles of energy each having a characteristic wavelength- what we might call color.
+Light - a form of electromagnetic radiationis composed of photons— individual particles of energy each having a characteristic wavelengthwhat we might call color.
 Photons are such tiny quanta of energy that familiar environments are awash in unfathomably large numbers of them.
 A typical light bulb, for instance, emits quintillions[^1] of photons every second.

 [^1]: A quintillion is $10^18$.